Quansight-Labs/quansight-labs-site/posts/2019/06/python-library-function-usage.md

 documentation.
 The same goes for testing and development documentation that is equally informed as to what functions are used in tests and in packages.
-Further work is necessary to generalize this tool as it could be useful for the python ecosystem to better understand through analytics how the language is being used.
+Further work is necessary to generalize this tool as it could be useful for the Python ecosystem to better understand through analytics how the language is being used.